 Cauliflower is one of the most versatile vegetables I know.
 It is delicious in a huge number of very different dishes.
 They include snack recipe ideas to soups, salads and main dishes.
 I am constantly finding new ways of incorporating cauliflower into my dishes.

-My love of cauliflower is well documented in recipes such as these hugely popular cheese scones with cauliflower rice or Cauliflower Pomegranate Salad with Yogurt Dressing .
+My love of cauliflower is well documented in recipes such as these hugely popular healthy cheese scones with cauliflower rice or Cauliflower Pomegranate Salad with Yogurt Dressing .
 Or this more recent recipe, Cauliflower Tabbouleh with Pomegranate.

-The idea for this Healthy Fish Pie with Cauliflower Topping came from my cauliflower rice crusted chicken recipe I made a while ago.
+The idea for this no potato fish pie with cauliflower topping came from my cauliflower rice crusted chicken recipe I made a while ago.
 The cauliflower rice crust gave this recipe a bit of crunch while the chicken underneath was deliciously tender and moist.
 Just as it should be.

 I wanted the same crunchy topping effect for my healthy fish pie recipe.
 Crunchy on top and deliciously creamy on the inside.
 And it was!

 How to make easy fish pie recipe

-This healthy fish pie recipe is very easy to make and requires a lot less preparation time than traditional fish pie.
+This cauliflower fish pie is very easy to make and requires a lot less preparation time than traditional fish pie.
 There is no need to peel and cook potatoes as there aren’t any in this recipe!

-Start by making cauliflower rice.
+Start by making the cauliflower rice.
 Simply put roughly chopped cauliflower in a blender and blitz to obtain a crumbly mixture.
 Take care not to overblend as it may become mushy.
 Combine with breadcrumbs and cheese and set aside.

 Arrange the fish pieces in your pie dish, drizzle over lemon juice and season.
 Make a quick creamy white sauce (see notes below), pour over the fish, then cover with the cauliflower mixture.
 Drizzle with a little olive oil and bake for 30 minutes.